TiagoMJFlores/weather/README.md

 I decied use xcode code configuration files to better organize the base url and api key.
 So later on we could create a distinction between staging environment, QA and production.

+For network layer I used URLSession.
+To download images I decided to use NSCache to avoid downloading the same image multiple times.

 Also there were a few options that I decided not to make on this demo but they may make sense in a longer project.

 What can be improved in the project: